Its a really troublesome task to update mass data in production. One of the most used method to do this task is:

 upsert()

 method allows us to perform multiple “upserts” in a single query.
-It takes value to insert or update in first argument and second argument lists the column(s) that uniquely identify records within the associated table.
-Third argument consist consists of column that should be updated if matching record already exists.
+It takes value to insert or update in the first argument and the second argument lists the column(s) that uniquely identify records within the associated table.
+The third argument consists of a column that should be updated if a matching record already exists.

-For higher efficiency, you can also chunk queries into block.
-We might hit query size limit if it is not done.
+For higher efficiency, you can also chunk queries into blocks.
+We might hit the query size limit if it is not done.
 Here is an example of proper upsert method usage:

 collect($csvContacts)